 - Add the peppermint extract and enough green food coloring to color it mint green.
 Keep in mind that the color will lighten when the whipped cream is folded into the mixture.

 - Whip the whipping cream until it is quite firm, but not dry.
-Fold the cream into the peppermint mixture until it is well mixed, then pour into the Oreo crust and smooth the top.
+Fold it into the peppermint mixture until it is well mixed, then pour into the Oreo crust and smooth the top.